Glossary

 play will follow a printed schedule, either posted or given to each

 contestant at the beginning of the contest.
-(See Rule 11,
+(See page 18, Rule 11, Section A)

 Rules